Scobiform/fedi-follow-force-graph/README.md

 ## Mastdodon developer settings

-You will need a valid callback adress that is reachable from the internet.
+You will need a valid callback address that is reachable from the internet.
 You can use a service like [ngrok](https://ngrok.com/) to create a tunnel to your local machine.

 ## License